-- Press the power button. - The start-up screen will appear.
+- Press the ON/OFF button. - ▶ The start-up screen will appear.

-Enter Allo mode.
+Enter AUD mode.

-- Set the mode switch to AUTO. - When you point the camera toward the subject, the camera will make a slight noise as it determines the scene. - The icon for the determined scene will appear in the upper right of the screen. - The camera will focus on detected subjects and display frames on them.
+- Set the mode switch to AUTO. - When you point the camera toward the subject, the camera will make a slight noise as it determines the scene. - The icon for the determined scene, and the IS mode icon will appear in the upper right of the screen (pp. 184, 185). - The camera will focus on detected subjects and display frames on them.